Genealogical Society of South Africa

+Founding members of the Genealogical Society of South Africa at the 10th Annual Meeting on 8 October 1974 in Joostenberg.

 The Genealogical Society of South Africa is a family history society.
 The society consists of 11 regional branches as well as an electronic branch accessible online.

 The society maintains a large archive of Genealogical material related to Southern African families.

 History

 The Genealogical Society of South Africa (GSSA) was founded on 18 June 1964 with the inspiration of Philip Myburgh, a keen genealogist.
 Mr. Myburgh invited eight others with similar or allied interests to partake in the traditional hospitality of his farm Joostenberg, Muldersvlei on the outskirts of Stellenbosch, to discuss the setting up of a body devoted to the study of genealogical and family research in general.

 After its establishment in 1964 the National Council of the Society was domiciled in Stellenbosch and the quarterly journal Familia was regularly published in Cape Town.
 The Society has since grown to just under 1000 members with 12 branches based across the country.

 GSSA is the home of the South African Family Registers.
 The Society took ownership of the records when the Genealogical Institute of South Africa (GISA) closed its doors in 2018.

 The GSSA receives a substantial number of enquiries about family histories and individuals from around the world.

 GSSA is a non-profit organization.